 Second grade allows students to explore various topics in small group settings, satisfying their curiosities and expressing their ideas.
 With assignments that are intellectually challenging and fun, students develop a great deal of knowledge during this critical year.
 Each day provides new opportunities to grow academically, socially, and physically.

 The third grade year is one of transition and growth.
 Children are guided through instruction and practice to achieve mastery of new organizational skills.
 These activities help to instill those behaviors that contribute to personal self-confidence and scholastic achievement.
 The skills learned during this important year serve as an important foundation for academic success.

 In fourth grade, students are given many opportunities to work more independently.
 They are given rich opportunities to read and respond to a variety of literary genres.
 They systematically study and practice writing for specific purposes.
 An abundance of group projects develops their ability to work cooperatively, learning how to divide tasks fairly and resolve differences with others.
 They master organizational and study skills that will carry them toward middle school with confidence and effectiveness.

-Fifth graders master organizational skills, time management skills, and study skills that help ensure success in middle school.
+Fifth graders work toward mastery of organizational skills, time management skills, and study skills that help ensure success in middle school.
 Students are able to express themselves and demonstrate mastery of the material through writing, projects, and group activities.
 The effectiveness of public speaking is evident at this level and students are given ample opportunities to present.
 As in lower grades, individuality, learning styles, and unique abilities are considered in planning activities.